AaryanGusain/odimAndroid/README.md

 Steps:

-1) Open this directory in Android Studio
+1) Clone the repository from [interaction-mining](https://github.com/datadrivendesign/interaction-mining) and open this directory in Android Studio.
-2) Build the project and install the `app` module
+2) Build the project and install the `app` module.
-3) In system settings, enable the ODIM accessibility service
+3) Launch ODIM on your device or emulator.
-4) Launch ODIM and scan a QR code in `CaptureActivity` to load a task (optional)
+4) From `CaptureActivity`, scan a QR code to load a capture task (optional).
+5) Turn on the ODIM accessibility service in system settings (Settings → Accessibility → ODIM → On).
-5) Use your device normally; ODIM will capture screens for non-ODIM apps you interact with
+6) Use your device normally; ODIM will capture screens for non-ODIM apps you interact with.

 ## Configuration